Gabi Portilho

-Gabrielle Jordão Portilho (born 18 July 1995) is a Brazilian professional footballer who plays as a forward or midfielder for Gotham FC of the National Women's Soccer League (NWSL) and the Brazil national team.
+Gabrielle Jordão Portilho (born 18 July 1995) is a Brazilian professional footballer who plays as a forward or midfielder for San Diego Wave FC of the National Women's Soccer League (NWSL) and the Brazil national team.

 Club career

-Kindermann

 Portilho was announced at Kindermann on 23 December 2012.
 She made her league debut against Foz Cataratas on 18 September 2013.
 Portilho scored her first league goal against Vasco da Gama on 18 September 2014, scoring in the 39th minute.

-First spell at São José

-Portilho made her league debut against Foz Cataratas on 10 September 2015.
+Portilho made her league debut for São José against Foz Cataratas on 10 September 2015.
 She scored her first league goals against Mixto on 16 September 2015, scoring 4 goals against the club.

-Madrid CFF

 Hired in 2016 by Spanish team Madrid CFF, Portilho only played for seven months, before a grave knee injury forced her to spend a whole year recovering, during which she returned to Brazil.

-Second spell at São José

 During her second spell at São José, Portilho made her league debut against Sport Recife on 25 April 2018.
 She scored her first league goal against Pinheirense on 8 August 2018, scoring in the 80th minute.

-Audax

 Portilho made her league debut against EC Vitória on 16 March 2019.
 She scored her first league goal against Avaí on 15 September 2019, scoring in the 17th minute.

-3B da Amazônia

 Portilho was part of the 2019 3B da Amazônia squad.
 Playing in the Campeonato Amazonense, she scored ten goals in only eight matches for the team.

-Corinthians

 In January 2020, Portilho signed for Corinthians.
 This was the first professional club that she had played for.
 Gabi Portilho made her league debut against Palmeiras on 9 February 2020.
 She scored her first league goal against Cruzeiro on 7 September 2020, scoring in the 74th minute.
 By 2024, Portilho had won 15 titles with Corinthians, including five editions of the Brazilian championship and three continental tournaments in the Copa Libertadores Femenina.

-Gotham FC

 On 30 December 2024, Portilho signed a multi-year contract with National Women's Soccer League club Gotham FC.
-She scored on her NWSL debut on 15 March 2025, volleying the ball from the top of the penalty box in the season opener, a 1–1 draw against the Seattle Reign.
+She scored on her NWSL debut on 15 March 2025, volleying the ball from the top of the penalty box in the season opener, a 1–1 draw against Seattle Reign.
+Portilho's goal made her the first Brazilian international to score in their first NWSL appearance.
+She went on to register 3 goals and 3 assists in 17 appearances, helping Gotham secure its second NWSL Championship title.

+In March 2026, Gotham FC traded Portilho to San Diego Wave FC in exchange for $175,000 in transfer funds.
+Portilho made her Wave debut on 14 March 2026, earning the start in San Diego's season-opening loss to the Houston Dash.